fjames86/flisp/README.md

 Features the following:

-* Simple Scheme-like semantics (so it's a Lisp-1)
+* Scheme-like semantics (so it's a Lisp-1)

 * Robust move-and-copy garbage collector

-* User-space flisp can load lisp from files (currently not implemented in the OS version)
+* User-space flisp can load code from files.
+This is currently not implemented in the OS version because the flisp kernel lacks any code for accessing hardware storage or filesystems in general.

-* Common Lisp like macros,
+* A Common Lisp-like macro system.

 * Simple error reporting system